John 19, 1-9

 I looked into the empty tomb and found mercy, grace and love.
 I didn’t have all the answers at that point - I have a lifetime with God that spreads into eternity to suss those out - but I knew that God loved me and that I was in relationship with Him and I was forgiven, and it can be the same for you, too!

 Friends, Jesus is very much alive and well and ruling in heaven; not dead, rotting in a tomb.
 He loves you - so much so He died and rose again for you, just to be with you.
-If you are a Christian and you are reading this, I want to encourage you by just reminding you of the wonderful thing Jesus has done for you.

-So I finish with a lyric from a song that we sang on that night I became a Christian.
+I finish with a lyric from a song that we sang on that night I became a Christian.
 'He’s alive, death and hell have been defeated, He’s alive, and the grave has been denied, He’s alive, sin no longer has dominion, for the grave is empty, Jesus is alive!'

 Something to do